arielsanchezmora/vDocumentation/README.md

 |Info Tab|**-Configuration**|For Get-ESXInventory: explicitly outputs the Configuration tab (instead of default, which is All)|
 |Info Tab|**-Configuration**|For Get-ESXInventory: explicitly outputs the Configuration tab (instead of default, which is All)|

-You can alays see this information with the Get-Help command
+You can always see this information with the Get-Help command

 `get-help Get-ESXInventory -ShowWindow`